abdulmuqeem7/Titanic-Survival-Analysis/README.md

 # Titanic-Survival-Analysis

-Survivors According to Gender
+did not Survived According to Gender
 Female
-- Survived -
-- did not Survived -
+- did not Survived - 314
 Male
-- Survived -
-- did not Survived -
+- did not Survived -517

+The whole Analysis and Cleaning was done using Python and libraries like NumPy, Pandas, Matplotlib, Seaborn